 Autofill, the old behavior of the queue (autofill=no) is to have a serial type behavior in that the queue will make all waiting callers wait in the queue even if there is more than one available member ready to take calls until the head caller is connected with the member they were trying to get to.

-4.4.3 Queues Priorities
+6.4.3 Queues Priorities

-Change the weight of a queue dynamically, in order to prioritize calls that incoming for this way.
+Here, you can change the weight of a queue dynamically, in order to prioritize calls that incoming for this way.
 Usually the destination is a queue.